tliron/install-gnome-themes/README.md

 You need to install the requirements first.
 See [install-requirements-fedora](install-requirements-fedora) and [install-requirements-debian](install-requirements-debian).
 The Debian script should work for Ubuntu, too.
-We welcome contributions for other operating systems, too, especiall Arch Linux!
+We welcome contributions for other operating systems, too, especially Arch Linux!

 In case your operating system doesn't have a `sassc` package you can build it manually with [install-sassc](install-sassc).